Snapchat/KeyDB-docs/docs/data-types-intro.md

-It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the [command reference](https://docs.keydb.dev/docs/commands), so this document is a crash course to KeyDB data types and their most common patterns.
+It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the [command reference](https://docs.keydb.dev/docs/commands), so this document is a crash course in KeyDB data types and their most common patterns.

 For all the examples we'll use the `keydb-cli` utility, a simple but handy command-line utility, to issue commands against the KeyDB server.